 SEE ALSO: Best Project Management for Mac OS

 FreshBooks is the industry leader and probably the most user-friendly accounting software.
 It is well-balanced and ideal for small business owners and freelancers.
 The software is feature-rich, inexpensive, and has support to help you through any issue.

 FreshBooks is also in a class of its own when it comes to scaling depth, as it can grow with your needs better than any other software.
 It has the basics just right, and it has complex features that you don’t find in many other options, features such as time tracking, expense management, and cloud invoicing.
 FreshBooks’s API is very reliable as well as its tax-management add-ons.

-FreshBooks also wins when it comes to mobile apps, thanks to its excellent interface that can be used by Android, iPhone, and mobile web users.
+FreshBooks also wins in mobile apps, thanks to its excellent interface used by Android, iPhone, and mobile web users.

 The main strength of FreshBooks is its excellent customer support.
 They offer customer support online and via phone.
 You can also access a knowledge base and video tutorials.

-One of the main reasons FreshBooks has been one of the best for a long is listening to their users, and having a proactive approach to ensure and increase customer satisfaction.
+One of the main reasons FreshBooks has been one of the best is listening to their users and having a proactive approach to ensure and increase customer satisfaction.

 - Lite: Starts at $15/mo.
 Up to 5 clients